 When is the closing date?

-The application cycle will open on 21 November 2013 and will be available for a minimum of two weeks.
+The application cycle will open on 28 October 2014 and will be available for a minimum of two weeks.
 To guarantee consideration you must submit your application within the first two weeks.
-We will consider applications received after this date only at our discretion and where demand is less intense.

 What information should I include on the application?